Caught In Historic Blizzard, NY Mom, Kids Find Overnight Refuge At Target Store (Photos)

 “I really don’t think they understand that they really saved so many lives.
 It’s going to be something to talk about for literally the rest of our lives.”

-At least 17 people are confirmed dead in the Buffalo area, where around 4 feet of snowfall, coupled with hurricane-force, lake-effect wind gusts of up to 80 miles per hour, have paralyzed the region for the third day.
+At least 28 people are now confirmed dead in Erie and Niagara counties, where around 4 feet of snowfall, coupled with hurricane-force, lake-effect wind gusts of up to 80 miles per hour, have paralyzed the region for the third day.

-About 45 inches of snowfall had fallen in the Buffalo area, with another 5 to 10 inches possible on Monday, Dec.
-26, according to the National Weather Service.
+As of Monday night, about 50 inches of snowfall had fallen in the Buffalo area, with another 5 to 10 inches possible over the next 24 hours, according to the National Weather Service.